MrJuantastic/JuanAvalos/content/posts/2020-03-little-red-notebook.md

 share: true
 type: post
 ---
-Often times when I feel stressed or frustrated I turn to poetry to express what I am feeling.
+Often times when I feel stressed or frustrated, I turn to poetry to express what I am feeling.
 The thought of this poem came to me nearly a year ago as I was in the process of leaving my full-time job.
 I finally decided to sit down and write this poem last summer when I decided to pursue graduate school.
 At first this poem meant to serve as my personal statement of purpose.
 However, I had to scrap the idea since this poem did not address some critical questions that a good statement of purpose is meant to answer.
 I decided to keep the poem because something inside of me told me that I would use it later.
 I am a week from my graduate school admission decisions and this poem is serving as my beacon of hope.
 If you are going through something similar, I see you and I am incredibly proud of you for betting on yourself.

 ---